Russia / Japan

 Ideal for:

-- Those who want an exceptionally healthy, long-lived cat
+- Those who want a healthy, long-lived cat

 - Active owners who enjoy a bold, dog-like, physically capable companion